miman/esp32_util/docs/tasks/button_task.md

 This task will poll the buttons defined in the config file regurlarly and send information if a button is pressed or released to the eventbus

 ## Pins
-The button only requires 1 input pin & ground
+The button requires the following pins
+- GPIO input pin
+- power (3.3V)
+- ground

 ## Eventbus messages
 ### btn/state